mbcarbonetto/qiime2-session/Hands-on-V3.md

 </details>

-Remember you can do the same analysis for every distance matrix, just change the **--i-distance-matrix** paramter and the name of the output file.
+Remember you can do the same analysis for every distance matrix, just change the **--i-distance-matrix** parameter and the name of the output file.

 Note: **PERMANOVA** tests whether the distances between samples within the same group are more similar to each other than distances to samples on other group.
 The null hypothesis tested by PERMANOVA is that, under the assumption of exchangeability of the sample units among the groups, H0: “the centroids of the groups, as defined in the space of the chosen resemblance measure, are equivalent for all groups.”
 Thus, if H0 were true, any observed differences among the centroids in a given set of data will be similar in size to what would be obtained under random allocation of individual sample units to the groups (i.e., under permutation).
 It is possible to choose **ANOSIM** method for testing group significance.
 ANOSIM is a modified version of the Mantel Test based on a standardized rank correlation between two distance matrices.
 The null hypothesis for the ANOSIM test is closely related to this, namely H0: “the average of the ranks of within-group distances is greater than or equal to the average of the ranks of between-group distances,” where a single ranking has been done across all inter-point distances in the distance matrix and the smallest distance (highest similarity) has a rank value of 1.